-This Regulation obliges retailers or wholesalers to submit annual compliance reports to the CCPC by the end of March each year in a format and manner specified in advance by the CCPC.
+This Regulation obliges retailer or wholesalers to submit annual compliance reports to the CCPC by the end of March each year in a format and manner specified in advance by the CCPC.
 This report has to be signed by a director of the retailer or wholesaler or secretary to the retailer or wholesaler.
 The Regulation also sets out the specific information that must be included in the report.
-The first such report will cover the period 30 April - 31 December 2016: thereafter, the reports will cover the relevant calendar year (e.g. for 2017, the period to be covered will be 1 January - 31 December 2017).